 Kristin McCray, Veterinarian Assistant

-Kristin McCray is a kennel technician at Bush Animal Clinic.
+Kristin McCrary is a veterinarian assistant at Bush Animal Clinic.
 She joined our team in August, 2014 and has 15 years of experience in the animal care field.
 Kristin has two dogs, River and Klyde.
 She also has three horses, Dakota, Big Jake, and Bubba, and a cat named Depot.
 In her free time she enjoys riding her horses, fishing and hunting.